Equality Impact Assessments

-An equality impact assessment (EIA) help organisations ensure that their management policies, services and practices are fair and offer equality and most importantly do not present barriers to participation or disadvantage for protected groups under the Equality Act 2010.
+An Equality Impact Assessment (EIA) helps organisations ensure that their management policies, services and practices are fair and offer equality.
+Most importantly, it ensures they do not present barriers to participation or disadvantage for protected groups under the Equality Act 2010.

 The Equality Act 2010 provides a framework to ensure that unlawful discrimination is eliminated, and equality of opportunity for protected characteristics, including: age, reassignment, marriage and civil partnership, pregnancy and maternity, religion and belief, sex/gender and sexual orientation.

-When do I need to do an Equality Impact assessment (EIA) ?
+When do I need an Equality Impact Assessment (EIA) ?

 Whether an EIA is needed or not will depend on the likely impact that the change in policy, strategy, service or function may have and relevance of the activity to equality.